G1. What is a Moneylenders Credit Bureau (MLCB)?

 B3.
 How do I purchase my Borrower Credit Report?

 You may purchase your Borrower Credit Report via the following methods:

 You may proceed to the MLCB website at www.mlcb.com.sg to purchase

 your Borrower Credit Report with your credit card and access your Report instantly.

-You may visit any of the MLCB's branches to obtain your Borrower
+You may visit MLCB's branch office to obtain your Borrower

 Credit Report.
 Please note the payment mode for walk-in purchases is by cash-only.